boschrexroth/node-red-contrib-ctrlx-automation/README.md

 - 2020-11-28: 1.2.2 - FIX: msg.topic is not set to path if msg.topic is undefined
 - 2020-12-02: 1.2.3 - Only documentation and diagnosis improvements
 - 2020-12-14: 1.2.4 - FIX: Error when request was triggered immediately after deploy.
+- 2020-12-20: 2.0.0 - Initial release which adds node to subscribe to ctrlX Data Layer

 ## About